rinaldmail/Sales-Delivery-data---Shoe-Brand/Readme.txt

 Note:

-Kindly Check for the data csv file in the attachment.
+Kindly Check for the dataset for the csv file in the attachment.

 Hope it might be helpful.